»Ê¼Ò»ªÈË

 Photograph: KBImages / Alamy

-This reform is part of a broader consultation the EA (Environment Agency) is conducting on charge proposals, which also addresses fees related to waste crime and updated hourly rates.
+This reform is part of a broader consultation the EA (Environment Agency) conducted on charge proposals, which also addresses fees related to waste crime and updated hourly rates.

 The aim is to improve regulatory oversight, ensure environmental protection, and make the system more cost-effective for the EA.

-The reforms propose the introduction of charges for waste exemptions, which could impact a wide range of operators, including farmers.
-As part of this process, the NFU is actively reviewing the proposals and gathering feedback from members to inform its response.
+The reforms introduce charges for waste exemptions, impacting a wide range of operators, including farmers.
+As part of this process, the NFU reviewed the proposals and gathered feedback from members to inform its response.

 Charges will be paid at the point of registration or renewal.